sql-machine-learning/elasticdl/doc/elastic_sync_sgd.md

     task_status = SUCCEED
     for minibatch in read_data(task):
+        accepted = False
+        report_count = 0
+        while not accepted:
             try:
                 # If the current model_version on the worker is older than the model
                 # on the master, this call updates model_version and
                 # model_params; otherwise, it leaves these two variables unchanged.
                 master.UpdateModelIfOutOfDate(&model_version, &model_params)
                 cost = module.forward(data, model_params)
                 gradients = module.backward(cost, model_params)
             except:
                 task_status = FAILED
                 break
             else:
+                # If the reported gradients are not accepted by the master due to old model_version,
+                # try the minibatch again with the updated model in the next while loop.
+                # Fail the task if the minibatch report count exceeds a predefined threshold.
-            model_version = master.ReportGradients(model_version, gradients)
+                accepted = master.ReportGradients(model_version, gradients)
+                if not accepted:
+                    report_count += 1
+                    if report_count == PREDEFINED_MAX_REPORT_COUNT:
+                        task_status = FAILED
+                        break
+        if task_status == FAILED:
+            break
     master.ReportTask(task, task_status)